canonical/subiquity/doc/howto/basic-server-installation.rst

 Basic server installation
 =========================

 This chapter provides an overview of how to install Ubuntu Server Edition.
-See also the guide on :ref:`how to operate the installer <operate-server-installer>` for more information on using the installer, and the :doc:`screen-by-screen guide <screen-by-screen>` for more information about each of the installer screens.
+See also the guide on :ref:`how to operate the installer <operate-server-installer>` for more information on using the installer, and the :ref:`screen-by-screen guide <screen-by-screen>` for more information about each of the installer screens.

 Preparing to install
 --------------------